 - 1/2 cup cooking oil (for frying)

 - Dry the chicken quarters with paper towels and rub with oil.
 Evenly sprinkle the seasonings on both sides of each quarter and gently pat to make the seasonings stick.

 - Heat 1/2 cup of cooking oil in a large skillet over medium-high heat.
 In two batches, sear the chicken quarters, about 2 minutes per side or until the skin is deep golden brown.
 The time will depend on how hot your skillet is.
 Tip: the hot oil will splatter so be careful not to get burned.
 Use a splatter guard if you have one.

-- Remove from the chicken from the oven, let rest for 3 minutes and serve with you favorite side dish.
+- Remove the chicken from the oven, let rest for 3 minutes and serve with your favorite side dish.

 Looking for more crispy chicken recipes?
 Check these out: